 How much does an outdoor classroom cost?

 Your out door classroom will depend on your needs and wants.
-You can easily add a few learning with nature items using materials you find for under $100.
+You can easily add a few learning with nature items using materials you find for under $100 (or even free from online exchange groups).
 Other people build elaborate outdoor classrooms to meet the needs of large groups and can easily cost from a few hundred dollars into the thousands.

 Your outdoor classroom design can cost as little or as much as you need!
-Also, you can start small and continue to add materials and learning stations as your budget allows.
+Also, you can start small and continue to add materials and learning stations as your budget allows and you come up with more outdoor classroom ideas.

 Creating outdoor classrooms or learning space (no matter where you live or learn) is a must!
 (You can even create some balcony outdoor learning spaces!)